datasciencelabs/datasciencelabs.github.io/index.md

   * 1-2pm EST (Andy)

 ### Labs
-* Lab 1: Thursdays 8-9:30pm EST
+* Lab 1: Mondays 8-9:30am EST
-* Lab 2: Fridays 8:45-10:15am EST
+* Lab 2: Tuesdays 8-9:30pm EST EST

-#### Note that all lectures and Lab 2 sessions will be recorded and available on the course Canvas site.
+#### Note that all lectures and Lab sessions will be recorded and available on the course Canvas site.